bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 |h3| A (slightly) More Formal Look at Manifolds |h3e|

-Now that we have some intuition, let's a first look at the formal definition of `(topological) manifolds <https://en.wikipedia.org/wiki/Topological_manifold#Formal_definition>`__, which I took from [1]:
+Now that we have some intuition, let's take a first look at the formal definition of `(topological) manifolds <https://en.wikipedia.org/wiki/Topological_manifold#Formal_definition>`__, which I took from [1]:

-    An n-dimensional **topological manifold** :math:`M` is a topological Hausdorff space with a countable base with is locally homeomorphic to :math:`\mathbb{R}^n`.
+    An n-dimensional **topological manifold** :math:`M` is a topological Hausdorff space with a countable base which is locally homeomorphic to :math:`\mathbb{R}^n`.
     This means that for every point :math:`p` in :math:`M` there is an open neighbourhood :math:`U` of :math:`p` and a homeomorphism :math:`\varphi: U \rightarrow V` which maps the set :math:`U` onto an open set :math:`V \subset \mathbb{R}^n`.